- An incredible London pressing of this superb release with Nearly Triple Plus (A++ to A+++) grades on both sides – just shy of our Shootout Winner

 Production and Engineering

-Michael Brenner was the producer, Roy Wallace the engineer for these sessions from February of 1963 in Geneva’s glorious-sounding Victoria Hall.
+Michael Brenner was the producer, Roy Wallace the engineer for these sessions from 1958 in Geneva’s glorious Victoria Hall.
 It’s yet another remarkable disc from the Golden Age of Vacuum Tube Recording.

 A Must Own Classical Record